microsoft/pxt-arcade/docs/skillmap/space/space5.md

 ## Finale

 **Congratulations!!**

-Click **Finish** to return to the main page where you can add this game to your gallery and share with family & friends.
+Click **Done** to return to the main page where you can add this game to your gallery and share with family & friends.

 ```package